ElectNext/ENstyle/RUBY.md

 # Ruby Style Guide

-These are standards and conventions we use for Ruby code at Airbnb.
-Please take what is useful to you.
+These are standards and conventions we use for Ruby code at [ElectNext](https://electnext.com).

-We based our Ruby style on the excellent [Github Ruby Styleguide][github-ruby], which in turn was inspired by [Bozhidar Batsov's guide][bbatsov-ruby].
+We've based it off of the awesome AirBnB Styleguide, which was based on the excellent [Github Ruby Styleguide][github-ruby], which in turn was inspired by [Bozhidar Batsov's guide][bbatsov-ruby].

-We also maintain a [JavaScript Style Guide][airbnb-javascript].
+Be like Bruce Lee and take what is useful.

 ## <a name='TOC'>Table of Contents</a>
   1. [Whitespace](#whitespace)